-8.3 AREA OF CONCERN
+8.4 AREA OF CONCERN

-The area of concern for a municipality is defined by Chapter 9J-5, Florida Administrative Code, to include adjacent municipalities, the county, and counties adjacent to the municipality.
-For Golf, the area of concern include the City of Boynton Beach, as adjacent municipality, and Palm Beach County, as an additional abutting jurisdictions.
+The area of concern for a municipality is defined by Chapter 9J 5, Florida Administrative Code Section 163, F.S., to include adjacent municipalities, the county, and counties adjacent to the municipality.
+For Golf, the area of concern includes the City of Boynton Beach, as adjacent municipality, and Palm Beach County, as additional abutting jurisdictions.

-8.4 COORDINATION MECHANISMS AND ANALYSIS
+8.5 COORDINATION MECHANISMS AND ANALYSIS